 First of all you will want to line your pillowcase preferably with a piece of cardboard, although some plain white paper in layers will work too.
 This will give the case a little stability as you draw and act as a buffer when you iron your finished project.

-Next, get out those Crayola Crayons and start drawing and coloring and doodling and masterpiecing!
+Next, get out those crayons or markers and start drawing, coloring, doodling and masterpiecing!

 Now use a cotton setting and begin ironing the drawing.
 (What is happening here is that the wax gets melted out of the drawing and the color remains.
 Neat, huh?)
 You will want to keep checking, changing and adding paper towel until you see no more wax coming out.
 This will take longer for more heavily colored areas.
 Once the paper towel looks clean of wax, you're done.
 You can now launder as usual and no more wax or color will be released from the drawing.